Employment Lawyers Melbourne

-High-income employees are still eligible for protection under the Commonwealth Fair Work Act 2009; these protections are the same as those awarded to other employees.
-Employers are often ignorant of this, assuming that highly-paid employees are exempt from Fair Work legislation when this is not the case; the legislation applies to all workers, from those on minimum wage to CEOs.
+High-income employees are still eligible for protection under the Commonwealth Fair Work Act 2009.
+Employers are often unaware of this, assuming that highly-paid employees are exempt from Fair Work legislation when this is not the case; the legislation applies to all workers, from those on minimum wage to CEOs.

-Another common tactic used by employers to get around Fair Work legislation is to employ workers as contractors rather than employees.
+Another common method used by employers to get around Fair Work legislation is to employ workers as contractors rather than employees.

 How to determine whether you are employed as an employee or a contractor?

 In some cases, you may be legally employed by a different company to the one for whom you actually work.
 It is possible in some circumstances to demonstrate that you are actually employed by the company rather than the employment agency, in which case you may be entitled to additional protections.